2011 Northern Pride RLFC season

 2011 was the fourth competitive season for the Cairns based Skill360 Northern Pride Rugby League Football Club.
-They were one of 12 clubs that played in the sixteenth season of Queensland's top rugby league competition, QRL's Intrust Super Cup, with each team playing 11 home games and 11 away games over 25 weeks between March and September.
+They were one of 12 Australian clubs that played in the sixteenth season of Queensland's top rugby league competition, QRL's Intrust Super Cup, with each team playing 11 home games and 11 away games over 25 weeks between March and September.

 Pride Oval and Leagues Club on Irene Street, Mooroobool were costing the club about $19,000 a month to run, an unsustainable drain on their funds.
 Plans to build a sports facility were delayed due to the 2008 financial crisis and at the end of 2010, the club sold the facility to Cairns Regional Council for $2.5 million.
 Council agreed to maintain the facility as a sports field for the community and not allow residential development at the site.
 The Pride were given a six-month lease, and when it expired in May 2011, the club decided not to renew and moved their training sessions back to Jones Park, Westcourt.
 Pride Oval was leased to CDRL Kangaroos, and became Vico Oval and Kangaroos Leagues Club once again.
 The Pride's continued to play home games at Barlow Park and the administration offices were at Mann Street.